osamutake/fusion360-study-gears/README.md

 ## Crown Tab

 Crown gears, which is also known as face gears, can be generated on this tab.
-At this moment, helical gears are not supported.

 <img src="https://github.com/osamutake/fusion360-study-gears-docs/blob/master/assets/crown.gif" height="100"/>